Lucy Letby says baby boy's death was unexpected shock

 When asked how she was feeling at this time, Ms Letby said: "It was a huge unexpected shock, it felt like I literally just walked through the door of the shift and this was happening."

-Following Child A's death, Ms Letby assisted his parents and made a memory box.
+Following Child A's death, the nurse assisted his parents and made a memory box.

-Ms Letby said she labelled the baby boy's UVC (umbilical venous catheter) line and bag and stored them in the neonatal unit's sluice room after the infant's death as she felt it should be checked.
+She labelled the baby boy's UVC (umbilical venous catheter) line and bag and stored them in the neonatal unit's sluice room after the infant's death as she felt it should be checked.

 When asked again how she felt after the events, she said: "Stunned, it was a complete shock for all of us.